sharepointoscar/devopsoscar.github.io/_posts/2008-06-24-sharepoint-list-calculated-column-calculate-business-days.md

 ---
+title: SharePoint List Calculated Column – Calculate Business Days
 id: 94
-title: SharePoint List Calculated Column – Calculate Business Days
 author: SharePointOscar
 layout: post
 categories:
-  - Calculated Columns
 - SharePoint
 - SharePoint 2010
 ---

 Ran into a nice little scenario where my client wanted to know how many business days were remaining prior to a Task Due Date**. **Once I had this date, I built a nice DataViewWebPart (see Figure 3) with the SharePoint Designer!** **This is what I came up with, hope it helps you!

 A) Create a calculated column; call it something like “**Days Prior to Due Date**” in my case.